 A lovely passerby offered to help push the chair back up the ramp which was of great assistance.

-Keen to use the chair some more, we decided to walk around to Back Creek where there is calm water.
+Keen to use the Water Wheels chair some more, we decided to walk around to Back Creek where there is calm water.

 Since BJ’s fall in his wheelchair he’s cautious about new experiences and was more unsure of the chair in the calm water.
 It seems strange to me but we follow his cues and comfort level.
 We tried a few times but BJ wasn’t keen so we headed back.
-This would be a lovely relaxing spot to picnic and enjoy the chair.
+This would be a lovely relaxing spot to picnic and enjoy South West Rocks and beach access thanks to the Water Wheels chair.
 There were lots of families cooling off in the water.